Running tests

 dependency allows you to run integration tests on a real device or emulator.
 Android application tests can be run on an Android emulator, iOS application tests can be run on an iOS simulator, and web application tests can be run on a web browser driver.

-flag, hence the results can be displayed in the UI.
+flag; hence the results can be displayed in the UI.
 Just include the test_report

 field with a glob pattern matching the test result file location: